bmaso/osm-games/content/osm-specs-in-smtlib2.md

 ```

 I haven't declared any unbound constants or functions here.
 I've just made a universal assertion, which indeed is true.
 The SMT
 solver has found a model consistent with this assertion: the empty model.
+The SMT solver known all the fundamenta theories of
+arithmetic and algebra, and is able to verify this assertion from the first principals that it knows.

 ### Interrogating the Model